 Results

 The BBN model was examined with the different parameters of the baseline data of the countries in order to fit and adjust the model.
-The Netica software includes tools for testing and simulating the model.
 Table 10 and the following simulation figures provide extensive results carried out with BBN that demonstrate the power of this technique that improves former methods results and obtain the most robust ones.

 Table 10 summaries and illustrate some experimental results from the simulations made in this work.
 The baseline represents the starting data that was the input for the model.
 The calibration line demonstrates reverse testing – In case that all indicators are zero and RQ high for 42.7% of the countries – the model shows 75.8% of probability for zero VRE, 21.1% for low and 3.1% high.
 This is a logical and very reasonable analysis that confirms that the BBN can perform a reverse lookup for a theoretical scenario with no or very limited VRE penetration as a result of non-active policy instruments.